steem/qwp/README.md

 The qwp is a Quick Web Platform of php.
 It lets you write web project easily including those features:
 * router
 * security check
-* localization
+* localization, just one copy of localization file for both JS and PHP code
-* ajax form validation, JS and PHP code share the same validation rules
+* ajax form validation, just one copy of validation rule file for both JS and PHP code
 * template
 * form/search data automatically filling.